Can ChatGPT Enable ITS? The Case of Mixed Traffic Control via Reinforcement Learning: User Study

 \subsubsection{Mixed Traffic Environment Descriptions and Questions}

 Each of the three traffic environments (shown in Fig.~\ref{fig:road_envs}; details in Sec.~\ref{sec:rl_traffic_envs}) receives a general description, problem explanation, and the mixed traffic objective of the RVs.
 The general description includes details such as the number of RVs present, general flow behavior of traffic, ratio of RVs to human-driven vehicles.
 We provide a supplementary video\footnote{\url{https://youtu.be/qTqgfl76FAo}} demonstrating the mixed traffic environments.
 We ask the participants three questions per environment: the state space, the reward function, and briefly explain the rationale behind the reward function.
+We ask participants to explain their reward function rationale to encourage deeper understanding from the participants.
 The state spaces participants provide are observation spaces; however, we solely use ``state space" to prevent additional complexity/avoid confusion.